euppalapati/recipes-and-ratings/index.md

 The following cleaning steps were conducted to ensure efficient and effective analysis on the data.

 1. Left merged the `recipes` and `ratings` datasets on `id` and `recipe_id`, respectively, which allowed for each review to correspond to its recipe.

 2. Filled all ratings of 0 with `NaN`, because 0 is the rating automatically assigned when the reviewer only adds a comment.
 This helped streamline missingness analysis.

 3. Grouped the merged dataset on `id` and `rating` to find the average rating for each recipe, then added these values to a new column in the original `recipes` DataFrame.
 This allowed for each recipe in the original dataset to have a corresponding average rating, which helps us explore our central question.

 4. Converted the `tags`, `steps`, and `ingredients` columns from strings to lists of strings, which lets us pull specific values from the lists.

 5. Converted the `submitted` column to datetime, helping us conduct analysis on trends over time.

 6. Converted `nutrition` to a list of strings, then assign each aspect of the nutrition information (as described in the introduction) to their own columns.
 By splitting up this data, we could see how individual nutritional factors play a part in recipe rating.

 7. Created the `sugar_prop` column, which contains the proportion of sugar per recipe in relation to the number of calories, which allows us to better estimate the sugar content of individual recipes.

 8. Created the `year_submitted` column, which extracts the year from each date in `submitted` for looking at general trends over the decade.

+The head of the merged and cleaned dataset is shown below.

 #### Univariate Analysis